pantheon-systems/documentation/source/_docs/terminus/plugins.md

 </code></pre></figure>
 </div>
 <h3>Install via Git</h3>
-<p>Most plugins are published online on as a Git repository.
+<p>Most plugins are published online as a Git repository.
 You can install the plugin by cloning the repository into your local plugins directory (<code>$HOME/.terminus/plugins</code>).
 This will allow you to contribute to the development of the plugin and to update the plugin using Git commands.
 To install a plugin using Git, find the Git URL of the plugin’s repository.
 On Github you can find it by clicking <strong>Clone or download</strong> on the repository home page:</p>
 <img src="/source/docs/assets/images/terminus-plugin-install-git.png" alt="GitHub clone URL">
-<p>Then in a terminal window on your computer:</p>
+<p>Then in a terminal window on your computer, use the following commands:</p>
 <div class="copy-snippet">
 <button class="btn btn-default btn-clippy" data-clipboard-target="#terminus-plugin-install-git"><img class="clippy" src="/source/docs/assets/images/clippy.svg" width="17" alt="Copy to clipboard"></button>
 <figure><pre id="terminus-plugin-install-git"><code class="bash" data-lang="bash">cd $HOME/.terminus/plugins